berkayctn/VeterinaryManagementSystem/README.md

 ## How to run?

-Before running the program.
+Before running the program, please make the following modifications:

-First of all you have to modify the Connect.java class which is placed in src/main/java/JDBC/Connect.java in this class database connection properties are given.
-Change those properties to fit your database.(Like your localhost password and port number(THIS IS IMPORTANT!)

-Implement the database by using VMSDBSQL.SQL file it is placed in `src/main/vmsDB/VMSDBSQL.SQL` or you can simply add our updated veterinary_management_system(final).sql file (from Phase2) to XAMPP , MySQL Workbench etc..
+1. Open the `Connect.java` class located at `src/main/java/JDBC/Connect.java`.
+In this class, you will find the database connection properties.
+Modify these properties to match your database configuration.
+Make sure to update the localhost, password, and port number accordingly.
+This step is crucial for establishing a successful connection.

+2. Implement the database by using the `VMSDBSQL.SQL` file.
+You can find this file in the `src/main/vmsDB/` directory.
+You can either execute this SQL file directly in your preferred database management tool (e.g., XAMPP, MySQL Workbench) or import the updated `veterinary_management_system(final).sql` file from Phase 2.
+This will create the necessary tables and populate them with sample data for the Veterinary Management System.

-You don’t need to add vm options or external libraries.
-JavaFX and MYSQL Connector/J is implemented via Maven, in the indexing phase those libraries will be downloaded automatically.
+3. You don't need to add any VM options or external libraries manually.
+JavaFX and MySQL Connector/J are implemented via Maven, and during the indexing phase, these libraries will be automatically downloaded and managed.

+Once you have completed these steps, you should be ready to run the program.

  3 different ways to run the project